neondatabase/website/content/docs/tutorial/use-branching-for-test.md

 SELECT * FROM elements ORDER BY id;
 ```

 You find that the query successfully removed duplicates from the `elements` table.
-You can now safely apply the query to your production branch and delete the test branch.
+You can now safely apply the query to your production branch, and the test branch can be deleted.

 ## Conclusion